33rd GST council meeting updates: GST on under-construction and affordable housing slashed to 5% and 1%

 Delhi NCR (limited to Delhi, Noida, Greater Noida, Ghaziabad, Faridabad, Gurgaon), Bengaluru, Chennai, Kolkata, Hyderabad, and Mumbai (the whole of MMR) come under Metropolitan cities.

-What benefits can people avail as a result of new GST rates on real estate sector?
+Benefits of new GST rates on real estate sector

 - It will speed up the construction sector.